ViacheslavBulba/Slava-Selenium-Test-Framework/README.md

 3. edge
 4. safari

-By default, I would recommend to use FireFox.
-For some reasons Chrome with Selenium behaves very slow on my machine.
+By default, I would recommend to use Firefox.
+For some reasons, Chrome with Selenium behaves very slow on my machine.

 ### Config